How To Enter a Credit Card Refund in QuickBooks Online | Fit Small Business

 Step 2: Enter Transaction Information

-The Credit card credit screen is nearly identical to the Expense screen you use to input credit card transactions manually.
+The credit card credit screen is nearly identical to the expense screen as discussed in our tutorial on how to input credit card transactions in QuickBooks manually.

 Enter a credit card credit transaction in QuickBooks Online